The University is committed to extending our work in sustainability to the wider community.

 Community involvement projects

-A website www.susthingsout.com whose strapline is; change today protect tomorrow - provides a magazine format and commentary space for all university stakeholders.
-It links curriculum, campus and community and student help co-create content as part of their studies.
+A website www.susthingsout.com, whose strapline is "change today protect tomorrow", provides a magazine format and commentary space for all University stakeholders.
+It links curriculum, campus and community, and students help co-create content as part of their studies.
 It is used in teaching sustainability and has a virtual learning environment for sustainability students and for teaching the Emerging Leaders programme, and is promoted to all new employees.

-Some examples of a whole institution (university and students' union) and the community projects are Energize Worcester and Go Green Week in the City.
+Some examples of a whole institution (university and students' union) and the community projects are Recycle League and Sustainable young minds.

 Energize Worcester a collaboration between Worcester Bosch Group, Worcester City Council and the University of Worcester and Students’ Union involves working with landlords and students with the combined aims of; improving energy efficiency in student homes, increasing understanding of student attitude and behaviour with regards to energy management.
 Bosch installed free Smart Boilers and data loggers into student houses, these are being monitored and the data combined with the findings of survey research.

 Students have been instrumental in the data collection and processing aspects of this project, using their computing skills to write bespoke software code to analyse boiler data (over 3 million data points).
 UK and Worcester Polytechnic Institute USA students completed and analysed 180 in-depth interviews with students and landlords.
-These have aided; a better understanding of conflicts between students’ real and perceived behaviour which can be used to focus more effective information campaigns and new insights for global manufacturer Bosch, which have led them to rethink some aspects of design relating to boiler controls and testing.
+These have aided; a better understanding of conflicts between students’ real and perceived behaviour, which can be used to focus more effective information campaigns and new insights for global manufacturer Bosch.
+This has led them to rethink some aspects of design relating to boiler controls and testing.

 Go Green Week

 Another collaborative project is Go Green Week in Worcester city.
 Students led a week of awareness-raising activities linking local sustainable businesses.
-These projects won Silver Green Apple Awards in November 2018.
+Due to Covid this didn’t take place in 2020 These projects won Silver Green Apple Awards in November 2018

 University Community Forum